 Diagnosis of Zollinger-Ellison Syndrome

 - Fasting serum gastrin: This is the best screening test for Zollinger-Ellison syndrome.
-Serial measurements of fasting serum gastrin should be performed on different days because of the fluctuation that happens to the gastrin levels from day to day.
+Serial measurements of fasting serum gastrin should be performed on different days because of fluctuations in gastrin levels from day to day.

-- Gastric acid secretary tests: Zollinger-Ellison syndrome is suspected if the basal acid output is greater than 15 mEq/h.
-Zollinger-Ellison syndrome is also suggested in the case of a large gastric volume and a gastric pH of less than 2.0.
+- Gastric acid secretory tests: Zollinger-Ellison syndrome is suspected if basal acid output is greater than 15 mEq/h.
+Zollinger-Ellison syndrome also should be suspected in the case of large gastric volume and gastric pH less than 2.0.

-- Serum calcium levels: MEN type 1 is suspected in cases with high serum levels of calcium.
+- Serum calcium levels: MEN 1 is suspected in cases with high serum levels of calcium.

-- Computed tomography scanning (CT): Even though a CT scan is not highly sensitive for the localization of a primary tumor (it has 50 % sensitivity), it can still be used to localize some tumors especially if the tumor is bigger than 1 cm and to evaluate metastatic diseases.
+- Computed tomography (CT) scans: Even though CT scans are not highly sensitive for the localization of a primary tumor (50% sensitivity), they can be used to localize some tumors, especially when a tumor is bigger than 1 cm.
+CT scans also can help clinicians evaluate metastatic disease.

-- Somatostatin receptor scintigraphy: It is the imaging study of choice for the detection of Zollinger-Ellison syndrome and is the most sensitive imaging modality for the detection of both primary and metastatic tumors.
+- Somatostatin receptor scintigraphy: This is the imaging study of choice for the detection of Zollinger-Ellison syndrome, and it is the most sensitive imaging modality for the detection of both primary and metastatic tumors.

-- Endoscopic ultrasonography: It is still a new method used to localize gastrinomas.
+- Endoscopic ultrasonography: This is a new method used to localize gastrinomas.

-- Esophagogastroduodenoscopy: This procedure is used to look for gastric folds hypertrophy and duodenal ulcerations.
+- Esophagogastroduodenoscopy: This procedure is used to look for gastric fold hypertrophy and duodenal ulcerations.

 Management of Zollinger-Ellison Syndrome

-Surgical treatment of the tumor is the main therapy.
-However, medical treatment is used first to control the gastric acid hypersecretion; once it is controlled, imaging studies should be used to determine the size and location of the tumor in order to resect it surgically.
+The main therapy is surgical removal of the tumor.
+However, medical treatment is used first to control gastric acid hypersecretion.
+Once that is controlled, imaging studies help determine the size and location of the tumor so that it may be resected surgically.

-Proton pump inhibitors are the main medications used in the control of gastric acid hypersecretion.
-Histamine 2 receptor blockers can also be used; however, proton pump inhibitors are superior.
+Proton pump inhibitors are the main medications used to control gastric acid hypersecretion.
+Histamine 2 receptor blockers also can be used; however, proton pump inhibitors are superior.
 Interferon, octreotide, and chemotherapy may be used in the management of patients with metastatic disease.
 Hepatic metastasis may be treated by liver transplantation.

-The main treatment for the tumor in Zollinger-Ellison syndrome is surgical resection especially in patients with no surgical contraindications and no metastasis.
-Surgical resection decreases the risk of developing hepatic metastasis.
+The main treatment for a tumor in Zollinger-Ellison syndrome is surgical resection, especially in patients with no surgical contraindications and no metastasis.
+Surgical resection decreases the risk of hepatic metastasis.

-In cases of MEN type 1, surgical intervention rarely cures the condition; however, the risk of metastatic disease is decreased.
+In cases of MEN 1, surgical intervention rarely cures the condition; however, it decreases the risk of metastatic disease.

 Proton pump inhibitors may be continued after surgical resection.